coderbyte-org/cb-code-runner/README.md

 Application that reads json payload from request body, executes the code, and return json output.
 Clone of [glot.io](https://github.com/prasmussen/glot).
 Modified to combine server + code runner into one application.

 ## Testing
-To test the Go code execution program, first install dependencies with `go get -d ./...` then start the server:
+To test the Go code execution program, first install dependencies with `go get` then start the server:

 ```
 PORT=8085 go run runner.go